 It could even be an organization they belong to and value, such as the Sierra Club or AARP.

-There are all sorts of different tribes.
+There are all sorts of different communities.
 The key is finding something that is core to a person’s identity and having it be a big enough group to warrant directing marketing dollars to.

-TIP: Market to Tribes to Acquire Customers and Drive Loyalty
+TIP: Market to Communities to Acquire Customers and Drive Loyalty

 When you create an exclusive offer for a particular occupation, life stage or set of values, your customers feel honored for that part of their identity.
 This sparks a meaningful connection you can nurture with additional programs, turning new customers into brand advocates.

-The first step to successfully marketing with a tribe mindset is identifying the high-value tribes for your brand.
-Here are three tribes that many brand can easily find in their audience.
+The first step to successfully marketing with a community mindset is identifying the high-value communities for your brand.
+Here are three communities that many brands can easily find in their audience.